ARMOR: Aligning Secure and Safe Large Language Models via Meticulous Reasoning: Experiments

-\paragraph{Effect of Strategy Library \& Safety Policy.} In order to study the influence of the strategy library and safety policy, we conduct an ablation study on ARMOR’s system prompt during inference.
-As shown in Table \ref{tab:ablation}, removing the strategy library or safety policy leads to a drop in safety performance.
-Specifically, removing the strategy library increased ARMOR's compliance rate from 0.003 to 0.084 on the WildJailbreak benchmark, indicating that the strategy library is important for accurate reasoning.
-When both the strategy library and safety policy are removed, the compliance rate increases from 0.016 to 0.028 on PAIR, and from 0.003 to 0.263 on WildJailbreak.
-Nonetheless, ARMOR still outperforms all other models in Table \ref{tab:main_adaptive} on these benchmarks even after the removal.
-Table \ref{tab:wth_prompt} shows the safety performance of Qwen-2.5-7B-Instruct, o1, and o3-mini when provided with the strategy library and safety policy during inference.
-Results indicate that the safety performance of all three models improved, with o1 and o3-mini achieving compliance rates of 0.250 and 0.341, respectively, on WildJailbreak.
-However, their safety capabilities still fall significantly short of ARMOR’s.
-This further demonstrates the necessity of enabling models to learn how to use the strategy library and safety policy through Meticulous Reasoning to extract core intent and respond safely.
+\textbf{Strategy Library \& Safety Policy are Important.} We conduct an ablation study on ARMOR’s system prompt to examine the impact of the strategy library and safety policy (Table~\ref{tab:ablation}).
+Removing the strategy library raises compliance on WildJailbreak from 0.003 to 0.084, showing its importance for accurate reasoning.
+Removing both components further increases compliance on PAIR (0.016 → 0.028) and WildJailbreak (0.003 → 0.263), though ARMOR still outperforms all models in Table~\ref{tab:main_adaptive}.
+Table~\ref{tab:wth_prompt} shows that adding the strategy library and safety policy improves the safety of Qwen2.5-7B-Instruct, o1, and o3-mini, with o1 and o3-mini reaching compliance rates of 0.250 and 0.341 on WildJailbreak.
+However, their safety remains far below ARMOR’s, highlighting the need for models to learn how to leverage these tools via Meticulous Reasoning.